GWC-DCMB/curriculum-notebooks/paper/paper.md

 [@wilson_software_2016; @nederbragt_ten_2020].
 Using paired activities, our curriculum follows the "I do, we do, you do" didactic paradigm [@fisher_better_2013].
-We provide open-source resources for both in-person and virtual versions of our curriculum, including videos corresponding to each lesson.
+We provide open source resources for both in-person and virtual versions of our curriculum, including videos corresponding to each lesson.
 While we developed this curriculum for our Girls Who Code Club and Summer Experience, we believe that it can be widely used for teaching introductory